mamrakm/mamrakm/README.md

 - 👋 Hi, I’m @mamrakm
-- 👀 I’m interested in Scala, Kotlin and C++
+- 👀 I’m interested in Scala (transitively in Haskell because of FP), Kotlin and Big Data
-- 🌱 I’m currently learning C++2a, lots of nice features.
-Completely different language than C++98 (which is good)
+- 🌱 I continuosly study everything I can about functional programming, big data and Scala/Java world
 - 💞️ I’m looking to collaborate on: I don't know yet.
 - 📫 How to reach me: you can't (yet)